MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 ## Step 2 - Choose the source location of the Office installation files

-You can deploy Office directly from the cloud or download the Office files and deployment them from your network.
-In some cases, your choice of distribution method determines your source location:
+You can deploy Office directly from the Office Content Delivery Network (CDN) or download the Office files and deploy them from your network.
+In some cases, your choice of how to deploy Office determines your source location:

-- Configuration Manager from the cloud: You can configure Office settings and push a deployment to targeted devices which will install directly from the CDN.
+- Configuration Manager from the cloud: You can configure Office settings and push a deployment to targeted devices which will install directly from the Office CDN.
 - Configuration Manager from a local source: You can download the files from the Office CDN and deploy them from distribution points on your network.
 - Office Deployment Tool from the cloud: You manage your deployment with the ODT and Office is installed on client devices directly from the Office CDN.
-- Office Deployment Tool from a local source: You manage your deployment with the ODT and Office is downloaded to a local source on your netowrk and installed on client devices from there.
-[FROM BILL: We do not recommend this--hard to manage channels, multiple configurations--package is large.
-DNS failed at replicatoin in Proctor & Gamble--can we call out that this is a supported but not recommended. ]
+- Office Deployment Tool from a local source: You manage your deployment with the ODT and Office is downloaded to a local source on your netowrk and installed on client devices from there. **This option is supported, but we do not recommend it.** Managing Office files from a local source with the ODT is complicated: it's hard to manage the multiple packages and requires extensive administration and network capacity.
 - Self-install from the cloud: If users self-install from the Office portal, that installation will always use the Office CDN.

 > [!NOTE]
 > **Best practice:** If you're using the Office Deployment Tool and if you have the network capacity, we recommend installing Office from the cloud.
 It's more efficient.
-If you use Configuration Manager, it will deploy from a local source.
+If you use Configuration Manager, deploy from distribution points or from the cloud, depending on your existing infrastructure and network requirements.
 If you use self-install, your users will install from the cloud.

 ## Step 3 - Choose how to manage updates to Office

 You can manage updates with the same tool that you deploy Office, but it's not required.
-Same with location: you can manage them from the cloud or from a local source.
+You can also choose whether to have the updates install directly from the cloud or from a local source on your network.

 Choose how to manage updates:

 [FROM BILL: Push managing updates from the cloud more strongly--ramp and binary compression. you must set up groups, define ramp, etc.]

-- Manage updates automatically from the cloud: Many organizations deploy with one tool (such as Configuration Manager), but allow updates to be automically applied from the Office Content Delivery Network.
+- Manage updates automatically from the cloud: Many organizations deploy with one tool (such as Configuration Manager), but allow updates to be automically applied from the Office CDN.
 You still control frequency and type of update--those settings are defined as part of the initial deployment--but the overall process is much less work for the administrator.

 - System Center Configuration Manager (Current Branch):  If you deploy  Office with System Center Configuration, you can also use it to manage Office updates.
 The benefits are the same:  Configuration Manager scales for large environments and enables extensive control over installation, updates, and settings.
 However, there's a higher administrative overhead.